-- (a) Each crew shall wear: - (i) a non-inflatable personal flotation device (PFD) to a minimum standard of ISO 12402-5 (CE 50 Newtons) or international equivalent; which when sailing an AC72 shall be the outermost garment; - (ii) a helmet to a minimum standard of CE EN 1385, or international equivalent; - (iii) when sailing an AC72, a cutting device with a blade length of no more than 150mm; - (iv) when sailing an AC72, a personal air supply of at least 45 liters and not more than 55 liters; and - (v) a device for carrying media equipment of the dimensions 80mm x 200mm x 30mm. - (b) When supplied, on board microphones shall be firmly secured in the pockets described in rule 40(a)(v).
+- (a) Each crew shall wear; - (i) a buoyancy aid that meets the flotation standard of ISO 12402-5 (CE 50 Newtons) and that is capable of being removed within 10 seconds; which when sailing an AC72 shall be the outermost garment; - (ii) a helmet to a minimum standard of CE EN 1077, or an international equivalent standard and with at least 300 square centimeters of the exterior surface a high visibility color; - (iii) when sailing an AC72, a cutting device with a blade length of no more than 150mm; - (iv) when sailing an AC72, at least one personal air supply of at least 40 liters and not more than 85 liters which when in use does not require the use of hands; and - (v) a device for carrying media equipment of the dimensions 80mm x 200mm x 30mm; - (vi) A harness with equipment capable of self-lowering 15 meters; and - (vii) if required by the Regatta Director an electronic headcount device and/or crew locator device. - (b) When supplied, on board microphones shall be firmly secured in the pockets described in rule 40(a)(v).
 No other items shall be stowed in these pockets.